Financial support for students at City College

-Students in receipt of financial support that live more than 2 miles walk from their college campus (by Google Maps) will be entitled to travel support.
+Students in receipt of financial support that live more than 1 mile walk from their college campus (by Google Maps) will be entitled to travel support for the cheapest method of travel.
 This can be in the form of:

-- A Bluestar bus pass (this is a physical card, replacements are charged at £5)
+- A Bluestar bus pass (this is an app on your phone)